rouxm-cs/cars-filter-test-cibw/CONTRIBUTING.md

 # Contribution license agreement

-cars-resample requires that contributors sign out a [Contributor License Agreement](https://en.wikipedia.org/wiki/Contributor_License_Agreement).
+cars-filter requires that contributors sign out a [Contributor License Agreement](https://en.wikipedia.org/wiki/Contributor_License_Agreement).
 The purpose of this CLA is to ensure that the project has the necessary ownership or grants of rights over all contributions to allow them to distribute under the